-The graph segmentation problem automatically finds a decomposition of the vertices Z into disjoint sets $Z{in} \cup Z{out}$ .
-These will be computed by assigning $\pm 1$ to each of the nodes using a variational procedure of minimizing a GL functional.
-The known data involves a subset of nodes for which +1 or -1 is already assigned and denoted by $u_0$ in the variational method.
+The graph segmentation problem automatically finds a decomposition of the vertices Z into disjoint sets $Z{in} \cup Z{out}$.
+These will be computed by assigning ± 1 to each of the nodes using a variational procedure of minimizing a GL functional.
+The known data involves a subset of nodes for which +1 or -1 is already assigned and denoted by u_0 in the variational method.
+We note that in subsequent works using this method the parameter λ has taken on a constant positive value (sometimes different from one) on the training data and zero elsewhere, allowing the user to put a confidence level on the training data, as is done in analogous variational models in image processing.